hyanmandian/use-slots/README.md

 }
 ```

-In this case, if you put `ModalHeader`, after `ModalBody` the render result should be wrong, because you depends on order.
+In this case, if you put `ModalHeader`, after `ModalBody` the render result should be wrong because it depends on the order.

 ## Installation